dubverse-ai/rvc-data-prep/README.md

 *Disclaimer: This repo is not affiliated with YouTube, Facebook AI Research, or Pyannote.
 All trademarks referred to are the property of their respective owners.*

 ## Acknowledgements
-1. FaceBook Demucs
-2. Pyannote Audio
-3. Librosa
-4. FFMPEG
+1. FaceBook Demucs, Pyannote Audio, Librosa, FFMPEG, and other audio related libraries.
+2. The Dubverse Black Discord and the AI Hub Discord for quick and actionable feedback.

 -----------------------------------------------------------------------------